dnaod/website-portfolio/content/projects/contributions/_index.md

 ---
-title: "Professional Projects"
+title: Professional Projects
+date: 2020-01-07T16:49:15.046Z
+link: NA
+image: /img/marketplace-summary.webp
+description: NA
+tags:
+  - ''
+weight: 20
 sitemap:
-  priority : 0.9
+  priority: 0.5
+  weight: 0.5
 ---
 <!--

-This page represents the landing page for "projects" section.
-It is also shown under the homepage header for "projects".
+This page represents the landing page for "professional projects" section.
+It is also shown under the homepage header for "professional projects".
 It should be therefore relatively short and sweet.

-IN the dfault theme, "projects" is divided among "Creations" you authored and "contributions" made to others projects.

 -->

-<p>This section contains professional projects <a href="/projects/creations">created</a> and <a href="/projects/contributions">contributed</a> to by Dan.
-Some may be professional projects of note, some are personal projects, some are contributions to other organizations.
-The distinction between creations and contributions is only my role as owner or contributor.</p>
+<p>A collection of efforts to which I contributed, but did not create.
+Contributing back to Open Source projects is a strong passion of mine, and requires a considerate approach to learn norms, standards and approach for each community for a successful merge!</p>